FOOD AND MEDICINAL PROPERTIES OF SOY

 A very suitable legume for bone health

-The soybean is very rich in calcium, with a content very near to cow milk, so you can take profit from all the properties of this mineral.
+Soybean is very rich in calcium, with a content very near to cow milk, so you can take profit from all the properties of this mineral.
 At the same time, soy is particularly suitable for those who do not tolerate milk or can not take it because they have lactose intolerance.

-It should be added that, in addition to calcium, contains an isoflavone called daidzein, that helps to prevent bone decalcification because it prevents the loss of calcium from the bones and its expulsion through the urine.
+It should be added that, in addition to calcium, it also contains an isoflavone called daidzein, that helps to prevent bone decalcification because it prevents the loss of calcium from the bones and its expulsion through the urine.
 Eating this food is usually a good way to keep bones healthy and prevent fractures.

 One serving of 250 g of soybean provides 50% of daily calcium needs.
 We must not forget that it also has a lot of wealth in phosphorus, a mineral that is very important for the body and contributes to bone formation after calcium.